Ecommerce Returns: a Deep Well of Insights.

 We know that ecommerce returns data can help retailers learn more about their businesses, particularly concentrating on products, shoppers, and operational processes.

 We set out to improve the Shopify returns experience.
 We’re learning along the way that product returns are not just a single problem, and they definitely do not exist in a vacuum.

 Rather, returns are a channel to a deeper issue.
 These issues are a disruption to the customer experience.
-And when viewed through the right lens, returns can be a powerful competitive advantage.
+By understanding the reasons behind a return, you can use returns data to grow your Shopify store.
+When viewed through the right lens, returns can be a powerful competitive advantage.